RobinMeneust/CY-Path/README.md

 - Javadoc isn't complete so `mvn javadoc:jar` may generate errors
 - For now entering an illegal file name for the save causes a crash
 - The content of the save file isn't checked in this version
-- If there are 4 players aligned and trapped in a 1x4 corridor with no fences left to be placed, then the game is stuck.
-It should be considered as a draw, or we shoudl skip the turn of the players that can't move
+- If there are 4 players aligned and trapped in a 1x4 corridor with no fences left to be placed, then the player can skip its turn with a button.
+But there is a bug when there are no fences left: the skip button disappears
-- For now when a file name is already used for a save we don't ask to overwrite the file

 ## How to play